Brief

 - "Firn" decides to establish an electronic database containing

-information on mountain or climbing routes passed by climbers
+information on mountain or climbing routes completed by climbers and hikers related to the Club; the

 database